Jake Hager: All Elite Wrestling (2019–2024)

 On October 2, 2019, Hager debuted in All Elite Wrestling (AEW) on the inaugural episode of AEW Dynamite, aligning himself with Chris Jericho, Santana and Ortiz, and Sammy Guevara by helping them take out The Young Bucks, Cody, and Dustin Rhodes in the aftermath of the main event.
 Led by Jericho, he subsequently formed a new faction with Guevara, Santana, and Ortiz called the Inner Circle.
 His in-ring debut match for AEW occurred on February 29, 2020, at Revolution, where he defeated Dustin Rhodes.
-On the March 25, 2020, episode of Dynamite, Jon Moxley attacked Hager after a match with Chico Adams.
-Following this, on the March 31, 2020 episode of AEW Dark, Hager attacked Moxley as revenge.
-The rivalry resulted in an Empty Arena No Holds Barred match for the AEW World Championship on the April 15, 2020 episode of Dynamite, which Hager lost to Moxley, marking his first loss in AEW.
-On the February 9, 2022 episode of AEW Dynamite, the Inner Circle had a team meeting that ended with Sammy Guevara throwing his vest down and walking out.
-It was later announced that Jericho and Hager would face Santana and Ortiz in a tag team match the following week, with it being billed as the Inner Circle Implodes match.
+After this, Hager began a feud with AEW World Champion Jon Moxley, leading to a Empty Arena No Holds Barred match for the championship on the April 15 episode of Dynamite.
+Hager was defeated, marking his first loss in AEW.
+In the main event of Double or Nothing on May 23, the Inner Circle was defeated by Matt Hardy and The Elite ("Hangman" Adam Page, Kenny Omega, Matt Jackson and Nick Jackson) in a Stadium Stampede match.
+He unsuccessfully challenged Cody for the TNT Championship at the Fyter Fest event on July 1.
+He competed in the Casino Battle Royale at All Out in September, but was eliminated by Sonny Kiss.
+This led to a short storyline, with Hager teaming with Jericho to defeat Kiss and Joey Janela in a no disqualification tag team match on the September 9 episode of Dynamite.